m4xx101/FinDir/README.md

 # FinDir

-FinDir is Directory brutefocer which can be used to run 24/7 againts target and will provide you the notification on Telegram once it finids any open directory
+FinDir is Directory brutefocer which can be used to run 24/7 againts target and will provide you the notification on Telegram once it finds any open directory

 # Usage